puppetlabs/puppet-docs/source/pe/3.7/console_classes_groups_preconfigured_groups.md

 >
 > For more information on preconfigured node groups when upgrading from an earlier version of Puppet Enterprise (PE), see the [upgrading documentation](./install_upgrading_notes.html#classifying-pe-groups).

-For more information on preconfigured node groups when upgrading from an earlier version of Puppet Enterprise (PE), see the [upgrading documentation](./install_upgrading_notes.html#classifying-pe-groups).

 >**Note:** In general, you should not remove these node groups or delete classes from them.

 The default settings for each node group are shown below.